MicrosoftDocs/power-automate-docs/articles/mobile-create-flow.md

    ms.author="adiregev"/>

 # Create a flow from your phone by using Microsoft Flow #
-Create a flow from your phone by using a template or starting from scratch.
-Find a template by searching through a list of services, browsing categories, or specifying keywords.
+Create a flow from your phone by using a template, which you can find by searching through a list of services, browsing categories, or specifying keywords.
 Follow the steps in this topic to create a flow that sends a push notification to your phone when you get mail from your manager.

 If you're unfamiliar with Microsoft Flow, [get an overview](getting-started.md).

 ## Prerequisites ##
 - An [account for Microsoft Flow](sign-up-sign-in.md).
 - The mobile app for Microsoft Flow installed on a [supported device](getting-started.md#use-the-mobile-app).
-The graphics in this topic reflect the iPhone version of the app, but they resemble the interface on an Android device.
+The graphics in this topic reflect the iPhone version of the app, but the interface on an Android device is similar.
 - To use the template demonstrated in this topic, you'll also need:

 	- Office 365 credentials.